hierarc.Likelihood package

 luminosity_distance_modulus(cosmo, z_apparent_m_anchor)[source]

-the difference in luminosity distance between a pivot redshift (z_apparent_m_anchor) and the source redshift (effectively the ratio as this is the magnitude transform)
+The difference in luminosity distance between a pivot redshift (z_apparent_m_anchor) and the source redshift (effectively the ratio as this is the magnitude transform)

 Parameters: